 Every Longhorn relies on an open internet, but there is no guarantee that it will stay that way.
 With a complete disregard for public opinion, Trump’s Federal Communications Commission (FCC) Chairman led the repeal of net neutrality rules, allowing the creation of fast lanes for some customers while competitors are forced to use the internet equivalent of a dirt road.
 As a longtime advocate for an open net for all, I am sponsoring a congressional resolution to override the FCC’s decision.
 With the support of three Republicans joining all Democrats, the U.S. Senate has already passed this resolution, but Republican leadership continues to block a vote in the House.

-In order to make college more affordable, I have supported legislation to limit interest rates on federal loans and to provide more Pell Grants.
-I also authored provisions allowing a tax cut of up to $10,000 on education expenses such as tuition, textbooks and fees.
-Many students are still too discouraged by the price tag of college to even apply.
-For many that do apply, they find the Free Application for Federal Student Aid (FAFSA) too complicated to complete.
-To remove this barrier, I introduced the Equitable Student Aid Access Act to make the FAFSA available earlier, make more students eligible for the full Pell Grant and enable qualifying students to answer fewer questions to complete the already complicated form.
+MAKING PROGRESS: To make college more affordable, I have supported legislation limiting interest rates on federal loans and to provide more student Pell Grants.
+I also authored provisions in the American Opportunity Tax Credit (AOTC), allowing a tax cut of up to $10,000 on education expenses such as tuition, textbooks and fees.
+I authored the Equitable Student Aid Access Act to offer the Free Application for Federal Student Aid (FAFSA) available earlier, make more students eligible for the full Pell Grant amount and enable qualifying students to answer fewer questions in completing this overly complex form.

-Doggett represents Texas’s 35th congressional district in the U.S. House of Representatives.
-He served as the University of Texas student body president in 1967.
+Congressman Doggett represents Texas’s 35th Congressional District in the U.S. House of Representatives.